3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | name | xs:QName | required | Namespace and name of this property property |
 | required | xs:boolean | optional | Indicator whether this property is required to process this 3MF document instance. |

 The \<property> element allows to assign any point in space a scalar value of a freely definable property.
-This can be used to assign, e.g. opacity, conductivity, ...
+This can be used to assign, e.g. opacity, conductivity, or translucency.

+This specification does not provide qualified names for such properties as part of the standard volumetric namespace.
+A later extension of the 3MF format might define such qualified names as part of a different extension specification or a later version of the volumetric extension specification.
+Producers that want to specify such properties now, SHOULD define a qualified name that can e.g. be called ="http://www.vendorwwebsite.com/3mf/vendor13mfextension/2021/05">.
+The specifications of private namespaces (that are not ratified by the 3MF Consortium) need to be negotiated between producer and consumer of a 3MF file.

 The names of \<property>-elements MUST be unique within a \<volumedata>.
 This name MUST be prefixed with a valid XML namespace name declared on the <model> element.
 The interpretation of the value MUST be defined by the owner of the namespace.